privacygmail cleanupemail security

 (MailMop never sees your password at any point)

-• Uses industry-standard Google OAuth 2.0 protocol
+• Uses the industry-standard Google OAuth 2.0 protocol

 • MailMop servers never see your Gmail credentials at any point